PRIVATE BACKYARD SWIMMING POOLS

 To avoid any unnecessary delays in selling or leasing your property, be proactive and give yourself plenty of time.

-To obtain a swimming pool compliance certificate you must complete the attached Council form and pay the relevant inspection fee.
+To obtain a swimming pool compliance certificate you must complete the Swimming Pool Compliance Certificate Request form and pay the relevant inspection fee.
 A council Accredited Certifier will come to the property and inspect and assess the swimming pool barrier against the Standards relevant to the polls age.
 If everything is found to be complaint a compliance certificate will be produced and will be available on the NSW Swimming Pool Database.

 Fees for compliance certificate inspections are $150.00 for the first inspection and $100.00 for an additional reinsertion.
 (Council cannot charge for more than one reinsertion even if more than one is required.).

 A portable swimming pool or spa is a structure or vessel that is not permanently installed, is portable and is only utilized for a short period of time.
 Unlike permanent in ground or above ground swimming pools, some portable swimming pools and spas do not always need Council Development approval or need to be fenced.
 To ensure the safety of small children exposed to portable swimming pools please review the FACT SHEET for more information.